Pediatric Pulmonary Medicine Fellowship

 The primary mission of our 3-year fellowship training program is to prepare physicians for careers in pediatric pulmonary medicine.
 Following the guidelines established by the ACGME and the American Board of Pediatrics, our fellows gain experience in all aspects of pediatric pulmonary medicine with dual emphases on clinical and scholarly excellence.

 Research is an integral part of the Pediatric Pulmonary Fellowship curriculum.
-The Pediatric Pulmonary division is a part of the Arizona Respiratory Center (ARC).
-The ARC is an internationally renowned, comprehensive Center of Excellence that combines the highest caliber of research, clinical care, and teaching.
+The Pediatric Pulmonary division is a part of the University of Arizona Asthma and Airway Disease Research Center.
+The A2DRC is an internationally renowned, comprehensive Center of Excellence that combines the highest caliber of research, clinical care, and teaching.
 The fellow will be guided and evaluated by a research mentor and a scholarly oversight committee throughout the duration of the fellowship.
-The fellow will be able to choose a research project which may be translational, clinical, or basic science.
+The fellow will be able to choose a research project which may be implementation, translational, clinical, or basic science.

 Educational activities: Didactic/Interactive learning activities are framed by the ACGME Pediatric Pulmonary Program Requirements, Core Competencies and foregrounded by topic recommendations from the American Sub Board of Pediatric Pulmonology.
-The fellow will be given monthly opportunities to hone teaching skills, either during division meetings, or to the Medical students during Clerkship lectures.
-The fellows will also be giving talks for the Pediatric Pulmonary Center.
+The fellow will be given regular opportunities to hone teaching skills, either during division meetings, or to the Medical students during Clerkship lectures.
+The fellows will also be giving talks for the Maternal and Child Health Bureau funded Pediatric Pulmonary Center.
 The fellows will take annual in training examinations (SITE) and will receive training in preparation for their sub board certification.
+In the past ten years, our program as a 100% pass rate.

-Our section has 3 administrative staff and adequate office facilities (including microcomputers) for the trainees.
-The 400 sq. ft pulmonary function lab is staffed by two technicians and is capable of measuring lung function from infancy through adulthood.
-Outpatients are seen in a dedicated pulmonary/allergy clinic with dedicated reception and nursing staff.
+Our Pulmonary Division has 2 administrative staff and adequate office facilities including desktop computers for trainees.
+Trainees have full access to digital textbooks and the literature through the Arizona Health Sciences Library.
+Our pulmonary function lab is based at our outpatient clinic and is staffed by two technicians and is capable of measuring lung function from early childhood through late adolescence.
+Outpatients are seen in our dedicated pulmonary clinic with dedicated reception and nursing staff.
+Several clinics are supported by a superb interdisciplinary team including nursing, respiratory therapy, social work, psychology, nutrition, and pharmacy.